 Click the “r” to activate the radar programmed to find numbers.
 Then click the number you want in the keyboard.
 Or, if you have a pad, push l-pad and repeat the process until the text above indicates you are searching the right number.
 When you are near the number, shoot with the lasers or minigun.
 Repeat the process until the static panel is finished.
 Another panel will appear until all of them are finished.

 Remember: while you’re doing this work, different enemy ships will try to destroy you.
 In the landscape areas it´s the same; Don´t forget to defend yourself.
 The ship has important offensive and defensive weapons.
 Study them carefully.

 Last, but no least.
-There is a special kind of enemy, the letters, that when they die release books.
-These books give energy when shot, and in the context of the game and the novel from which this game is born, these books sent to a library, and are used for the orphans of the constant wars that ravage the Earth.
-Books will have other functions later.
+There is a special kind of enemy, the letters, that when they explode release books.
+These books give energy when you shoot them, and in the context of the game and the novel from which this game is born, these books are sent to a library, and are used for the orphans of the constant wars that ravage the Earth (again this is part of the novel that inspires the game).
+Books will have other functions later in next versions of the game, with a Virtual Library.
 From now, if you want your book to appear in the game, send us an email with your interest and will give you info about how to proceed.
 The first 50 books will be included for free.